-As people hear more reports of contaminated food and worry about the ethics of factory farming, they want to take control of their food in whatever way they can.
-For many this means starting a garden, and for more and more, this means having a small flock of hens in the backyard.
+Whenever people hear reports of contaminated food and worry about the ethics of factory farming, they want to take control of their food in whatever way they can.
+For many, this means starting a garden, and for more and more, this means having backyard chickens.
 However, myths abound!
 Sadly, this misinformation slows people down or stops them entirely from having their own fresh eggs.

-Myth #1: I can’t have chickens because I live in town.
+Myth #1: I can’t have backyard chickens because I live in town.

 Not so fast!
 Have you actually checked your city’s municipal codes?
-Many are available online.
+Most are available online.
 Cities such as Chicago, New York, Austin, Minneapolis, and Portland, Oregon, allow chickens.
+In fact, more than 90 of the top 100 biggest cities allow chickens.
 And in cities where chickens were not allowed, such as Madison, WI, and Wake Forest, NC, citizens have been getting the laws changed.

 Myth #2: You need a rooster to have eggs, and roosters are noisy.

 Although roosters can be noisy, you do not need one to get fresh eggs.
-Hens lay eggs, even if a rooster is not present.
+Hens lay eggs, even if a rooster is not present just as women ovulate even if there are no men around.
 However, if there is not a rooster present, the eggs will be sterile and won’t hatch.